 Thanks to our new ASR (Artist Success Rating) concept, we know that her sales represent 16,83 million times the purchase of their discography.
 Coupled with her total sales, it translates into an ASR score of 268.
 The ranking of all artists studied so far is available too at this link.

 Records & Achievements

-- Taylor Swift is the only post-2001 artist with 5 albums on 10 million EAS or more.
+- Taylor Swift is the only post-1991 female artist with 6 albums on 10 million EAS or more.